 Chris said he started writing songs at 9, but "being famous came much later."
-Chris claimed that, before he began singing at 21, he was the drummer in about 10 "horrible" bands.
-Despite the quality of the music, Chris said that the second he stepped on stage with any band, girls' attitudes toward him changed instantly.
+Chris claimed before he began singing at 21, he was the drummer in about 10 "horrible" bands.
+Despite the quality of the music, Chris said the second he stepped on stage with any band girls' attitudes toward him changed.

-Howard asked what he thought of Eddie Vedder, and Chris said that Eddie was one of his best friends in the world.
-Robin asked about Alice In Chains, and Chris replied that the band used to share a house "like the Monkees", and added that they lived the rock-n-roll lifestyle harder than anyone.
-Chris also said he was never close with Kurt Cobain.
+Howard asked what he thought of Eddie Vedder and Chris said the Pearl Jam frontman was one of his "best friends in the world."
+However, Chris also said he was never close with fellow grunge rocker Kurt Cobain.

-Chris claimed Audioslave broke up because their collaborative song-writing process began to produce songs that all sounded the same.
-Chris noted that he's financially stable enough to withstand the hit if his solo career bombs.
-Howard asked about Chris' wife, and Chris acknowledged that she was super hot.
-Chris said they live in Paris, and he doesn't really miss being near his family, adding that he hasn't talked to his parents in three years.
+Chris claimed his rock supergroup Audioslave broke up after their collaborative writing process began producing songs that all sounded the same.
+Chris noted he's financially stable enough to withstand the hit should his solo career bomb.

-Chris performed "Black Hole Sun", and explained afterward that he wrote the song as he drove home one morning at 4am.
-Artie asked if "Spoonman" was about heroin, and Chris replied that it was about "Artis the Spoonman," a real spoon-playing street-performer from Seattle.
-A listener wanted to know how Chris gets his voice ready so early in the morning, and Chris answered that he just pretends it's still last night.
+Chris performed "Black Hole Sun" live in the studio and explained afterward he wrote the song as he drove home one morning at 4 a.m.
+Artie asked if "Spoonman" was about heroin and Chris replied it was about "Artis the Spoonman," an actual spoon-playing street performer from Seattle.
+A listener wanted to know how Chris gets his voice ready so early in the morning and Chris answered he just pretends it's still last night.